awadih/knapsack-algorithm-for-energy-project/README.md

 # knapsack-algorithm-for-energy-project
-knapsack algorithm for optimizing energy renovation project
+fractional knapsack algorithm for optimizing energy renovation project

 ## Context
 The developement & application of this greedy algorithm have raised as I had the task to suggest restoration measures for buildings at the [Amperias GmbH](https://www.amperias.com/) company in Germany.
 The calculation method of the heat load is according to the standard [DIN 12831](https://www.din.de/de/mitwirken/normenausschuesse/nhrs/veroeffentlichungen/wdc-beuth:din21:261292587).
 In the course of this calculation, for each building structure component, such as walls, roofs, etc., an insulation material has been chosen from a set of choices.